Generic Name: becaplermin

 - are pregnant or plan to become pregnant.
 It is not known if Regranex will harm your unborn baby.

 - are breast-feeding or plan to breast-feed.
-It is not known if Regranex passes into your breast milk.
+It is not known if the active ingredient of Regranex passes into your breast milk.

 Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Especially tell your healthcare provider if you apply other medicines to diabetic ulcers of your legs or feet.

 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.